lyatanski/ims/README.md

 - go into a bit more depth of the Kamailio configuration for better understanding
 - provide entirely software based playground for testing

+## How to use

+    docker compose --profile test up -d

+For always up to date commands, check out [CI](.github/workflows/compose.yml) config

 ## Specifications
 - SIP [RFC 3261](https://www.rfc-editor.org/rfc/rfc3261.html)